ntthduong/bank-loan-analysis/README.md

 ## 11. How to View the Dashboard

 1. Download the `BankLoan.pbix` file from this repository.
-2. Open it using Power BI Desktop.
+2. Open the file using Power BI Desktop.
 3. Explore the dashboard pages:
    - Summary
    - Overview